PrioteasaAndrei/QA-with-transformers-WS23/README.md

 Questions:
   - Where to run OpenSearch?
 Asure or AWS free trials and run it there
   - What is the point of paragraphing the document if the average abstract size (in tokens) is 220?
+Does that mean that a single embedding for the whole paragraph cannot be used for STS?
   - Are we allowed to use other data such as metadata, document content etc?

 First Task: DB